gabrielblancogomez/infant_neurosubs/README.md

 van Noordt, S., Desjardins, J.A., Huberty, S. et al. EEG-IP: an international infant EEG data integration platform for the study of risk and resilience in autism and related conditions.
 Mol Med 26, 40 (2020). https://doi.org/10.1186/s10020-020-00149-3

+Code used to derive sources and EEG features was primarily based on this repository [https://github.com/christian-oreilly/eegip] by Christian O'Reilly

 ## Reusability
 The intended use of this code is to allow researchers to replicate and extend EEG-based subtype analyses in developmental neuroscience, or to adapt these methods for other types of multivariate biosignal data.
 Researchers can reuse individual components (e.g., the clustering pipeline or EEG feature extraction scripts) in their own projects, enabling broader scientific reproducibility.